George Stapledon

-Sir Reginald George Stapledon FRS (22 September 1882 – 16 September 1960) was an English grassland scientist and pioneer environmentalist.
+Sir Reginald George Stapledon FRS (22 September 1882 – 16 September 1960) was a British grassland scientist and pioneer environmentalist.

 Early life

 The sixth of the seven children born to shipping agent William Stapledon and Mary Clibbert (daughter of shipbuilder William Clibbert), Stapledon, who was born in Northam, Devon, also had three half-siblings.
 The family claimed to be related to Walter de Stapledon, the 14th century Bishop of Exeter.
 Educated at United Services College, Westward Ho!, and Emmanuel College, Cambridge (where he took the natural science tripos of geology, chemistry and botany) he worked in Suez for the family firm between 1904 and 1906 before giving up the commercial life.

 Grassland sciences

 Developing a strong support for the idea of agricultural autarky, he returned to the University of Cambridge in 1907 to study biology and in 1910 joined the Royal Agricultural College where he came to argue that grasslands were at the heart of successful agriculture which in turn was at the heart of Britain's economic and spiritual well-being.
 He moved to University College of Wales in 1912 and whilst there married Doris Wood Bourne, who joined him in his work.
 Here he headed up a newly created Department of Botany.
 Between 1914 and 1918 he worked for the Board of Agriculture and Fisheries in London and succeeded in getting them to set up a seed testing station.

-His longest service however was as director of a plant breeding station in Aberystwyth, a post he held from 1919 to 1942.
+His longest service however was as director of the Welsh Plant Breeding Station in Aberystwyth, a post he held from 1919 to 1942.
 This had been set up using a £10,000 grant from Sir Laurence Philipps, who contributed a further £1000 for the first ten years of the institute's existence.
 Stapledon came to love the natural beauty of Wales and indeed argued that anybody who interfered with the 'shapely outline' of the Cambrian Mountains should be treated as a criminal.
 Following an ecological approach he developed a number of new varieties of grass, oats and clover, known as 'S' strains, and increased awareness of the importance of grasslands in agriculture, particularly in New Zealand where his work was especially influential.
 He had visited the country in 1926 during a bout of ill health and whilst there made a strong impression on Bruce Levy who followed much of Stapledon's work.
 His work was recognised in 1939 when he was elected a Fellow of the Royal Society and knighted.
 His work on grasslands continued during the Second World War when he took up the directorship of the grassland research station at Drayton, Stratford upon Avon in 1942, whilst he was also a founder member and first President of the British Grassland Society.
 Around this time he became a strong advocate of ley farming, feeling that it would help to feed Britain during the conflict.
 He also persuaded the government to set up a grassland research station at Hurley, Berkshire before his retirement in 1946.